bunnybooboo/learning-path/rust/rust-essentials/notes.md

 ```
 ### Matching Patterns

 When working mutable data, especially with user input, it's a good move to check these data against expected parameter checks.
 This is where the rather cool [match](https://doc.rust-lang.org/book/match.html) comes in to replace if/else statements seen in other languages.
+A lot like switch in Javascript ES6.

 ---
 **This document is a work in progress.
 Check back over time to see the content grow.**